aklgupta/xdelta3-gui-2.0/README.md

 Changelog includes:
 v2.0
 --------
+• Added a new option where one could specify what patch extension they would like.
 • Updated to use xdelta3 3.1.0 release.
 • Enabled secondary and higher source window size (results in smaller patch files).
 • Added xdelta3 arguments line for finer control.